-How We Reopen Safely: Tracking states as they make progress towards a new normal is a new website resource with comprehensive state-by-state data charts on progress toward achieving reopening milestones.
+CovidActNow’s U.S. COVID Map & Risk Levels portal is a website resource with comprehensive state-by-state data charts on progress toward achieving reopening milestones.

 US Chamber of Commerce Resources for Business Guide: provides content on workplace tips for employees, a workplace communications toolkit and guidance for employers on planning and responding to the crisis.